-Vivendi would need to pay a 30 percent premium to take over Ubisoft, analysts say
+Vivendi would need to pay a 30 percent to take over Ubisoft, analysts say

-PARIS/LONDON France's Vivendi (VIV.PA) would need to pay an estimated 30 percent premium on the price of Ubisoft's (UBIP.PA) shares to lure institutional investors and take control of the video games maker, according to several analysts.
+PARIS/LONDON (Reuters) - France's Vivendi (VIV.PA) would need to pay an estimated 30 percent premium on the price of Ubisoft's (UBIP.PA) shares to lure institutional investors and take control of the video games maker, according to several analysts.

-Vivendi has gradually raised its stake in Ubisoft, best known for best known for its Assassin's Creed and South Park video games, but so far Ubisoft's co-founder and CEO Yves Guillemot and his family have managed to fend off the media giant.
+Vivendi has gradually raised its stake in Ubisoft, best known for its Assassin's Creed and South Park video games, but so far Ubisoft's co-founder and CEO Yves Guillemot and his family have managed to fend off the media giant.

 Vivendi currently holds 27 percent of Ubisoft's share capital and 24.5 percent of the voting rights.